GautierBlandin/software-craftmanship/project-structure.server.md

 Apps should be kept as small as possible.
 They should not contain business logic, and instead focus on composing the libraries.

-Let's zoom in on the `server` app:
+Example structure:

 ```
 .
 ├── src
-│   ├── app
-│   │   ├── app.module.ts
+│   │── app.module.ts
 │   ├── main.ts
 ├── Dockerfile
-├── project.json
 ```

-It contains just enough code to run the application and deploy it to a docker image, as well as a project.json file to configure targets for the app.
-However, most of the code is contained in the libraries, and is simply imported in the app.module.ts file.
+It contains just enough code to run the application and deploy it as a docker image.
+However, most of the code is contained in the libraries, and is simply composed in the app.module.ts file.

 ## Libraries

 Libraries are the building blocks of the application.
 Backend libraries export modules.
-Frontend libraries export pages or self-contained components.

-Libraries are of two types:
-- Domain-oriented libraries
-- Supporting libraries

-### Domain-oriented libraries

-Domain-oriented libraries correspond to what DDD calls a bounded context.
-They should be structured following hexagonal architecture.
+A library corresponds to a bounded context.

-### Supporting libraries

-Supporting libraries are shared libraries that can be used by multiple domain-oriented libraries.
-Common examples are:
-- Shared UI components that are purely presentational, and help provide a consistent look and feel
-- Shared utils or providers that are purely technical and not related to the domain
+We aim at minimizing the API surface of libraries.
+They should only export three types of components:
+- Controllers, that expose a REST, GraphQL, etc...
+API, meant to be consumed by external systems such as a web app
+- Internal APIs, enabling interactions with other libraries
+- Integration events for message-based communication with other libraries

-### Server-side libraries folder structure
+### Folder structure

-Let's zoom in on the `threads` library:
+Let's zoom in on the `threads` library and break down its components:

 ```
 .